clever-trevor/maas/README.md

 <LI>Chronograf - Visualisation
 <LI>Telegraf - Agents for metric collection
 <LI>Elasticsearch - Used to store telegraf configs, alert definitions, logs, etc.
-<LI>Python - Standard Python3 package but with Flask installed
+<LI>Python - Standard Python3 package (Flask will be installed as part of this)
   <BR>
 <BR>
 The features are as<BR> follows :<BR>